Forwarding Packets Greedily on the Line

 \subsection{Lower bound for \GREEDY}

-We start with the lower bound on \GREEDY's competitive ratio, gathering some intuition from concrete examples before proving the matching upper bound.
-Note that for only one router, \GREEDY is optimal, since both it and \OPT are zealous.
+We begin with the lower bound on \GREEDY's competitive ratio, thus building intuition from concrete examples before proving the matching upper bound.
+With only one router, \GREEDY is optimal, since both it and \OPT are zealous.
 As a warm-up to the general result (Theorem~\ref{GreedyLower}), we first consider $k=2$ routers, using the same notation as in the proof of Theorem~\ref{GreedyLower}.

 \begin{proposition} The competitive ratio of \GREEDY is at least $3/2$, even with only $k=2$ routers. \end{proposition} \begin{proof} Let $h\ge 4$.
-The following packets are released in sequence $I$: \begin{itemize} \item There are $h$ packets released at time $0$ that need to be processed on router $1$.
-This set of packets is denoted $A_1$. \item There are $h$ packets released at time $2$ that need to be processed on routers $1$ and $2$.
-This set of packets is denoted $B_1$. \item There are $2h$ packets released at time $h+3$ that need to be processed on router $2$.
-This set of packets is denoted $B_2$. \end{itemize} Since the packets in $B_1$ are released two time steps later than those in $A_1$, \GREEDY prioritizes packets in $A_1$ on router $1$.
+The input sequence $I$ contains the following packets: \begin{itemize} \item At time $0$, $h$ packets are released that need to be processed on router $1$; denote this set by $A_1$. \item At time $2$, $h$ packets are released that need to be processed on routers $1$ and $2$; denote this set by $B_1$. \item At time $h+3$, $2h$ packets are released that need to be processed on router $2$; denote this set by $B_2$. \end{itemize} Because the packets in $B_1$ are released two time steps later than those in $A_1$, \GREEDY prioritizes the packets in $A_1$ on router $1$.
 On router~$2$, \GREEDY prioritizes the packets in $B_1$ over those in $B_2$.
-Thus, \GREEDY processes $B_1$ on router $1$ in time steps $h$ to $2h-1$ and on router $2$ in time steps $h+1$ to $2h$.
-Therefore, the packets in $B_2$ are processed in time steps $2h+1$ to $4h$, resulting in a maximum flow time of $3h-2$.
+Thus, \GREEDY processes $B_1$ on router $1$ during time steps $h$ to $2h-1$ and on router $2$ during time steps $h+1$ to $2h$.
+Consequently, the packets in $B_2$ are processed during time steps $2h+1$ to $4h$, resulting in a maximum flow time of $3h-2$.

-An optimum schedule, in contrast, could achieve a maximum flow time of $2h$ by giving priority to the packets in $B_1$ on router $1$, thus processing the packets in $A_1$ in time steps $0$ to $1$ and $h+2$ to $2h-1$, processing the packets in $B_1$ on router $1$ in time steps $2$ to $h+1$ and on router $2$ in time steps $3$ to $h+2$, and processing the packets in $B_2$ in time steps $h+3$ to $3h+2$.
-Thus, the flow time of the last packet in $A_1$ is $2h$ and for $B_2$ it is also $2h$.
+An optimal schedule, in contrast, achieves a maximum flow time of $2h$ by giving priority to the packets in $B_1$ on router $1$, thus processing the packets in $A_1$ during time steps $0$ to $1$ and $h+2$ to $2h-1$, the packets in $B_1$ on router $1$ during time steps $2$ to $h+1$ and on router $2$ during time steps $3$ to $h+2$, and the packets in $B_2$ during time steps $h+3$ to~$3h+2$.
+This way, both the last packet in $A_1$ and the last packet in $B_2$ have flow time~$2h$.